chiedozie-ike/ALC4Phase1/README.md

 The first activity is the main activity (Activity A) with two buttons.
 Button 1 takes you to Activity B when clicked.
 Button 2 takes you to Activity C when clicked.

-Activity B is About ALC page.
-It contains only a Webview that loads the URL "https://andela.com/alc/" which is the ALC about page.
-Activity C is your profile.
-It contains:
+Activity B is the About ALC page.
+It contains only a Webview that loads the URL "https://andela.com/alc/".

-An ImageView which should display your photo.
-TextViews ahowing your Name, Track, Country, Email and Phone Number.
+Activity C is your profile page.
+It contains an ImageView which should display your photo and TextViews showing your Name, Track, Country, Email and Phone Number.